vianneyfaivre/vianneyfaivre.github.io/about.md

 Still, my favorite area is backend development.

-At work, I like to:
+At work, I enjoy:

-* Understand how things work
+* Understanding how things work
-* Design and code applications that are easy to read and to maintain
+* Designing and developing applications that will be easy to maintain
-* Refactor and improve stuff (when needed)
+* Refactoring and improving stuff (when needed)

 ## Contact me!